10 Popular Apps in Korea

 I usually try to download them before leaving so they’re all set up and it’s just one less thing to worry about.

-Read about 42 Apps to Download Before You Leave.
+Read 42 Apps to Download Before You Leave.
+These apps will help you in many countries, not just one specific one.

 All of these apps mentioned are available on the iPhone and on Android.
 You can just open up the App Store or Google Play app and start your downloads.